featurehub-io/featurehub-javascript-sdk/README.md

 } from 'featurehub-javascript-client-sdk';
 ```

-As we are focused on the most common use case, we will use the defaults here - which will create
-a Polling client with a 15 second delay between polls (see below for alternatives).
-The above
-code configured a server evaluated connection and immediately requests to connect and get the
+The above code configured a server evaluated connection and immediately requests to connect and get the
 features from the server.
-See below for why you might delay this.
+See below for why you might want to delay this.

-#### 3. Start using the features
+#### 3. Request feature state

-In a normal browser situation, there is a single active connection to the FeatureHub server.
+In a standard browser situation, there is a single active connection to the FeatureHub server.
-Its usual to include ask for the feature state in your conditional code (we use a flag here):
+You can ask for the feature state in your conditional code (we use a boolean flag here):

 ```typescript
 if (FeatureHub.feature('FEATURE_KEY').enabled) {